 Sitterback to top

-- Sir Francis Grant (1803-1878), Portrait painter and President of the Royal Academy.
-Sitter associated with 21 portraits, Artist associated with 101 portraits.
+- Sir Francis Grant (1803-1878), Portrait painter and President of the Royal Academy; Trustee of the National Portrait Gallery.
+Sitter associated with 21 portraits, Artist associated with 102 portraits.

 Artistback to top

 - John Ballantyne (1815-1897), Portrait painter.
 Artist associated with 9 portraits, Sitter in 1 portrait.

 Here John Ballantyne shows Grant in his studio.
 Surrounded by his portraits of Britain's great and good, he stands at the easel of a large full-length portrait, the identity of which is not disclosed to the viewer.

 Linked publicationsback to top

 - Saywell, David; Simon, Jacob, Complete Illustrated Catalogue, 2004, p.
 259

 - Simon, Jacob, The Art of the Picture Frame: Artists, Patrons and the Framing of Portraits in Britain, 1997 (accompanying the exhibition at the National Portrait Gallery from 8 November 1996 - 9 February 1997), p.
 171 Read entry